jsoych/sales-project/sales-db/data/README.md

-The sales data was collected from Predict Future Sales kagglec competition.
+The sales data was collected from Predict Future Sales kaggle competition.